The Chuck Woolery Show: Further information

 However, a significant turn of events took place several weeks into the run that ultimately proved fatal for the program.
 New York, WCBS was facing off against the popular Live with Regis and Kathie Lee on WABC-TV with Woolery, which put the show up against an established daytime presence that aired live in the Eastern United States in many of its markets.
 As such, the show was struggling to make a mark in the ratings.
 However, WCBS was not willing to give up yet as it was still early in the season, and there was still the full season commitment from Group W to consider.

-As recounted by Randy West, one day Lieber and WCBS' program director were speaking over the telephone and the conversation became increasingly heated as it progressed.
-When it had ended, the program director was so angered with Lieber's conduct that the station decided that The Chuck Woolery Show would be moved off of the daytime schedule as soon as possible; it was relegated to airing overnights thereafter.
-Soon after, other stations began to follow WCBS' lead and the bottom fell out of the already struggling ratings.
-Group W announced the program would be ceasing production shortly thereafter; only thirteen weeks of episodes made it to air.
+In an anecdotal story that was shared by show announcer Randy West, Lieber was talking with the program director at WCBS during this time over the telephone.
+The two men got into a heated discussion over the show's performance, and the program director was said to be so angered by Lieber's conduct that he decided to retaliate by exiling The Chuck Woolery Show to its overnight lineup within days of the phone call.
+WCBS' decision was the first in what would be a long line of affiliates choosing to move Woolery off of their daytime lineups, if not dropping it altogether, and Group W reversed its decision; the syndicator announced it would be ceasing production shortly thereafter, with only sixty-five episodes over thirteen weeks being produced.

 Woolery continued hosting Love Connection while his talk show was in production; once the talk show was canceled, he was able to focus primarily on his position there and would remain as host of the show until it ended its run in 1994.